-A recent discovery of mine, Antequera is known for its ancient burial mounds (similar to those I’ve seen in Cyprus) and the striking natural reserve of Torcal de Antequera with dramatic limestone rock formations.
+A recent discovery of mine, Antequera is known for its ancient burial mounds and the striking natural reserve of Torcal de Antequera with dramatic limestone rock formations.

-Antequera is high up on my wishlist of place to see this year and will add some photos in due course.
+Antequera is high up on my wishlist of places to see this year and will add some photos in due course.